Blog/Testimonials·8 min read

 Hiver testimonial page example

-This customer testimonial page highlights customer case studies showing how teams use Hiver to manage support and automate workflows directly from Gmail.
+The testimonial page highlights customer case studies showing how teams use Hiver to manage support and automate workflows from Gmail.

-• A filterable case study layout that organizes testimonials by industry and business use case.
+• Filterable case study layout that organizes testimonials by industry and business use case.

 • Case study cards from companies like Bynder, Travelist, and Craftgate.